allthingsnew/howweroll/styleguides/scss.md

 Prefer font icons over images and prefer `png` over other types of images.

 All images must have a high-def version (2x).
+The exception is images that are already scaled down to fit their container.